hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3916

-except the chosen salves of Allah.
+except the chosen slaves of Allah.

 # 3917